KVSREYAS/CSI_proj/README.md

-The pipeline inputs an array of texts
+The pipeline inputs an array of texts.

 The pipeline outputs the indices of the texts related to food poisoning